dan046/100-days-of-code/log.md

 So far, the lessons are pretty straight forward compared to the objects.
 I honestly feel objects are highly confusing than arrays.
 Arrays had methods that are directly involved and does not require much modification compared to objects.

 **Link to work:** n/a

+### Day 17: August 09, 2023

+**Today's Progress**: JavaScript Refresher Fundamentals: Arrays - Exercises - Practicing Array Algorithms And How they Actually Work inside functions.
+Creating Functions that simulate different array methods.
+Chaining of methods.

+**Thoughts**
+The exercises turned out to be quite harder than expected.
+The logic around each exercises is harder.
+I'm really just glad that these array methods have been invented and because of this, life just got a lot easier compared to creating the functions and implementing the algorithm yourself every single time.

+**Link to work:** n/a